YaoYinYing/PaddleHelix/apps/protein_folding/helixfold3/README.md

 There are some demo input under `./data/` for your test and reference.
 Data input is in the form of JSON containing several entities such as `protein`, `ligand`, `nucleic acids`, and `iron`.
 Proteins and nucleic acids inputs are their sequence.
-HelixFold3 supports input ligand as SMILES or CCD id, please refer to `/data/demo_6zcy_smiles.json` and `demo_output/demo_6zcy_smiles/` for more details about SMILES input.
-More flexible input will come in soon.
+HelixFold3 supports input ligand as SMILES, CCD id or small molecule files, please refer to `/data/demo_6zcy_smiles.json` and `data/demo_p450_heme_sdf.json` for more details about SMILES input.
+Flexible input from small molecule is now supported.
+See `obabel -L formats |grep -v 'Write-only'`

 A example of input data is as follows:
 ```json